 Our newcomers guide will walk you through exactly how to use a propane smoker, as well as give you some expert tips to make sure you get the very best results.

 The best propane smokers have a large capacity, and are vertical in shape.
 This is to allow good airflow while also give you a lot of cooking surface area to work with.

 They also have a clear control panel, and can achieve cooking temperature of up to around 350°F. Because we’re smoking and not grilling, we don’t need excessive maximum temperatures.

 I recommend the Masterbuilt MPS.
 It has a huge cooking capacity (792 square inches), and has an incredibly construction build to ensure excellent heat retention and smoking temperatures.

 Start your smoker

-Before you add any food, wood chips, or other equipment, you will need to start up the smoker.
+Before you add any food, wet or dry wood chips, or other equipment, you will need to start up the smoker.